spruceid/siwe-next-auth-example/README.md

 ```

-Now all left to do is adding a new link to the newly created page, in order to
+Finally, add a new navigation link that leads to the page we just created.
+In
-do so go to components/header.tsx and add a link to it:
+order to do so go to components/header.tsx and add an additional link to the
+list of navigation items:
 ```diff
 +<li className={styles.navItem}>
 +    <Link href="/siwe">